thelondonsmiths/Solex_ser_recon_EN/README.md

 Tilt angle: enter a specific tilt angle in degrees.
 Leave blank for auto-correction.
 Enter 0 if no tilt correction is desired.

 Pixel offset: offset in pixels from the minimum of the spectral line to reconstruct the image on a wavelength displaced from the central minimum.
+For the direction of positive and negative offsets, check the _spectral_line_data_ file.
+Negative is to the left and positive is to the right.
+The spectral line will typically be curved and the apex of the parabolic curve will point towards the blue.
 - For no shift, leave the "Pixel offset" box at the default of '0'
 - Specify the output of a particular shift by entering a single number or particular values separated by commas: 'a,b,c,d,e' etc
 - For a range x to y with an interval of w, use colons: 'x:y:w'